Current status of the light neutralino thermal dark matter in the phenomenological MSSM: Dark Matter constraints

 \subsection{$h$ funnel}

 As we move to the Higgs funnel, the LZ limit becomes slightly weaker than in the $Z$ funnel.
 Moreover the relic density bound can be satisfied for Higgsinos heavier than $\sim 450$\,GeV, unlike the $Z$ funnel.
 This is because at high $\mu$, the coupling $g_{h\tilde{\chi}_1^0\tilde{\chi}_1^0}$ can be large provided tan\,$\beta$ is small (see Fig.\,\ref{fig:couplings}).

 The {\it left} panel of Fig.\,\ref{fig:hfunnel_posmu} shows the parameter space points in the $h$ funnel of $\mu>0$ in the $\mu$-tan$\beta$ plane with the colorbar showing the value of $g_{h\tilde{\chi}_1^0\tilde{\chi}_1^0}$.
 The \textbf{``Before LZ''} set of constraints, especially the bound on relic density restricts large $\mu$ to have only small tan$\beta$ values.
 The points shown in {\it green} in the left panel of Fig.\,\ref{fig:hfunnel_posmu} are allowed by the LZ limit.
-These points predominantly occupy regions characterised by smaller $g_{h\lspone\lspone}$, $\mu\gtrsim400$~GeV and $\tan\beta \lesssim 35$.
+These points predominantly occupy regions characterised by smaller $g_{h\lspone\lspone}$, where $\mu$ is greater than around 400~GeV and $\tan\beta$ is smaller than 35\,\footnote{These upper and lower bounds are provided just to give a qualitative idea, and might change with further scanning of points at the edge.
+However, since these points lie very close to the LZ bound, the values of these bounds on $\mu$ and $\tan\beta$ won't be significantly affected.}.
 Note that even though the points at higher values of tan$\beta$ have very small couplings, they do not survive the LZ constraint due to the added tan$\beta$ enhanced heavy Higgs contribution.